alex-l-m/oer-acid-stability/README.md

 Just uses the Pourbaix diagram functionality from pymatgen.
 However, takes care of some of the issues that arise when running this analysis for a very large number of materials.

+# Precomputed properties downloader script

+    retrieve_precomputed_properties.py [-i IDS]

+Saves a file 'precomputed\_properties.csv.gz' containing columns corresponding to the Materials Project summary properties 'material\_id', 'band\_gap', 'energy\_above\_hull', 'deprecated', and 'theoretical'.

+Also saves a file "compositions.csv.gz" which will be used by the Pourbaix entry downloader script to decide which element combinations to download.

 # Pourbaix entry downloader script

     python retrieve_pourbaix.py [JOBNUM] [NJOBS]

-For every combination of up to three elements, this script downloads and saves the Pourbaix entries required to construct the diagram.
-An alternative usage:
+For every combination retrieved in the previous step, this script downloads and saves the Pourbaix entries required to construct the diagram.

 If a job number JOBNUM and total number of jobs NJOBS are provided, the script will download only a deterministic subset of these formulas.
 Parallelization is therefore possible by running multiple instances of the scripts with different job numbers.

-# Precomputed properties downloader script

-    retrieve_precomputed_properties.py

-Saves a file 'precomputed\_properties.csv.gz' containing columns corresponding to the Materials Project summary properties 'material\_id', 'band\_gap', 'energy\_above\_hull', 'deprecated', and 'theoretical'.

 # Compute decomposition energy from Pourbaix entries